kubeflow/kubeflow/components/centraldashboard/ci/README.md

 ### Use Case

-This is a proof of value showing a CI use case of the following
+This is a proof of value showing a CI use case for the following

 1. A developer makes source code changes to the centraldashboard component in his/her forked repo of kubeflow
 2. The developer has a PR open
 3. The developer pushes changes
-4. This triggers a prow presubmit job that calls a py_func to submit 'ci-centraldashboard-pipeline-run.yaml'
+4. This triggers a prow presubmit job that calls a py_func that submits [ci-centraldashboard-pipeline-run.yaml](./ci-centraldashboard-pipeline-run.yaml)

-### Design
+### Pipeline Composistion

-1. The 'ci-centraldashboard-pipeline-run.yaml' is a TektonCD PipelineRun and contains:
+1. The [ci-centraldashboard-pipeline-run.yaml](./ci-centraldashboard-pipeline-run.yaml) is a TektonCD PipelineRun containing:

 |      **kind**      	|                    **name**                 	|     **type** 	|
 |:----------------:	|:-----------------------------------------:	|:------------:	|